10 incredible secret camping spots in Australia

 Woolshed flat camping ground, Cocoparra National Park, nsw

 I stumbled across this delightful spot a couple of years ago when I took my new 200 Series out on its first shake-down run.
 Perched just 20 kilometres east of the town of Griffith in the heart of New South Wales, Woolshed Flat Camping Ground is a stunner.

 The area, Cocoparra National Park, is a bird lover’s heaven; it’s not difficult to spot heaps of beautiful birds, from singing honeyeaters to eastern yellow robins.
-The park is also abundant with hiking trails and don’t get me started on the stars – there’s nothing better than the night’s sky in the outback.
+The park is also abundant with hiking trails and don’t get me started on the stars – it is truly one of the most accessible secret camping spots in Australia for stargazers.
 Getting there is easy too; it’s just a few unsealed roads from the town of Griffith.
 It really is the perfect spot to unwind and relax, but avoid summer as it would be too hot for sure.

 4. Willandra National Park, NSW